bitcoin-ring/boltring-docs/docs/lnbits.md

 ## Step 0 - Requirements

-- An existing Lightning Wallet that you can use to fund your LNBits account
+- An existing Lightning Wallet that you can use to fund your LNbits account
 - An Android Mobile Phone with NFC support to provision your BoltRing
 - A BoltRing that has not been set up yet (or has been wiped)